jefflung/even-or-odd/README.md

 # even-or-odd
+Python practice of digital bootcamp with School of Computing & Mathematics, MMU.
 A python program that gets a number from the keyboard and displays if it is Even or Odd.
 Define three functions to
 1. Get the number